Crosswind Component Calculator

 METAR and ATIS report winds as: direction FROM which wind blows (°Magnetic), speed (knots), and gusts.
 For example, “WIND 270/15G22” means wind from 270° (west) at 15 knots, gusting 22 knots.

-For crosswind calculations, always use the gust figure if present — you must be able to handle the full gust speed across the runway.
+For crosswind calculations, always use the gust figure if present.
+You have to be able to handle the full gust speed across the runway, not the average.

 The 60-30 mental rule